 Challenging treks may have better views and exciting features, but require a higher degree of physical exertion.

 Depending on the snowshoe expedition, you could be moving for 2-6 hours across a variety of terrain.

 You’ll get a pretty good workout regardless of the route you choose, so good physical health and fitness are recommended.

 November and December are considered the best months to snowshoe because the snow cover is at its heaviest.

 Avoid bringing cotton clothing, as wet cotton takes much longer to dry than other materials.

 Some regulations prohibit human waste from being left anywhere on Antarctica!
 Pack a disposable bottle or ziplock bag just in case nature calls.

-If you have any further questions or queries regarding snowshoeing in Antarctica, then please don’t hesitate to comment or contact us here.
+If you have any further questions or queries regarding snowshoeing in Antarctica, then please don’t hesitate to leave a comment below.

 Burnham started his career as a professional tennis player before retiring due to injury.
 Since then Burnham has thrown himself into adventure travel.
 He has visited some of the most iconic and obscure parts of the planet - his most memorable experience is Antarctica!